The William Kent beach is located 2 miles south of Tahoe City on Highway 89.

 The beach is managed by concessionaire, California Land Management, under a special use permit with the USDA Forest Service.
 Attendants are available across the street at the William Kent Campground to provide any assistance.

-GRILLS: The Forest Service requires the use of portable gas grills instead of charcoal.
+GRILLS: The Forest Service requires the use of portable gas grills instead of wood or charcoal.
 This reduces the risk of fires from hot coals and helps keep the beaches clean from ashes.
 Campfire permits needed outside of a developed recreation site for grills; burn/fire restrictions apply.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: